sraisty1c/test-i18next/README.md

 const i18n: typeof i18nextDefault = require('i18next');
 ```

-4)  Setting tconfig's 'esModuleInterop' to TRUE works:  the web app works AND the tests all pass, but unfortunately I cannot use this project-wide setting because it causes dozens of other libraries used by our project to fail.
+4)  Setting tconfig.json option 'esModuleInterop' to TRUE works (both the web app works AND the tests all pass), but unfortunately I cannot use this project-wide setting because it causes dozens of other libraries used by our project to fail.

-I have a sample repo that reproduces the problem here:

 # To test the webapp